China's ZTE says it basically dropped Iran business

 Hou's disclosure is the first public acknowledgement of how deeply the scrutiny has affected the company.

-While he declined to give details on the amount of business ZTE had done in Iran before, Hou said the compensation it had to pay clients there for breaking contracts, and the fact that it had to halt some shipments even after equipment had been manufactured, were important reasons for the company's first-ever annual loss in 2012, of 2.84 billion yuan (301.6 million pounds).
+While he declined to give details on the amount of business ZTE had done in Iran before, Hou said the compensation it had to pay clients there for breaking contracts, and the fact that it had to halt some shipments even after equipment had been manufactured, were important reasons for the company's first-ever annual loss in 2012, of 2.84 billion yuan ($460.1 million).

 Losses in Europe were also a big factor in the poor performance in 2012, he said.